This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 Developing is about creating the content you will need (slides, props, etc.)

 There’s a reason I make a distinction between planning and developing.
-Both activities require you to focus on different things:
+Both activities require a different mindset: Planning is about structure.
+Developing is about content.

 4. Rehearsing